n-schlenk/penstemon_KA_mapping/filters_explained.md

 To run any of the following scripts, use **FilterVCF(out_dir = "", nF2s = "", scaffold_index = "")** followed by **.ModuleName(module args)**.

 ### Module: MQADPAR
 Filter each SNP for MQ sccore, distribution, and parent genotypes.
+Written by C. Wessinger and J. Kelly, modified by N. Schlenk.

 ```{}
 infile_path   # this is the VCF to be filtered